 4. Enhance the performance of your call centre

 AI in the call centre will help you make improvements across all your key metrics.
 Having the power to analyse conversations at scale to extract historic trends is a vital part of developing your customer experience strategy.
-Collecting and utilising call insights makes your customers happier and reduce your AHT, CPA and enhance your FCR rates.
+Collecting and utilising call insights makes your customers happier, reduces your AHT, CPA, and enhances your FCR rates.

 Flight Centre implemented AI to great effect.
 Using Conversation Analytics, they set customisable goals, based on location, intent, airlines, and even specific brand words they marked as having high or low value.
 Using Infinity, they drove a 46% YoY increase in online phone conversion rate for their tailor-made holiday section.

 Leveraging the right tools and technologies to provide unrivalled CX